Endless Travel Plans

 💰 $1,000–$1,500/day 📅 Jan–Feb, Sep–Oct 👶 Best ages: 3–12

-One-day tickets range from $104 to $224 per person depending on the tier date.
-Star Wars: Galaxy's Edge gives teens something to be genuinely excited about.
-Downtown Disney District is free to enter for dining and shopping.
+One-day tickets range $104–$224/person depending on tier date (as of 2026, source: disneyland.disney.go.com).
+Star Wars: Galaxy's Edge gives teens something to be excited about.
+Downtown Disney District is free to enter.
 For Southern California families, this is the obvious choice over flying to Florida.

 Lake Tahoe, California / Nevada